forging2012/m157q.github.io/content/posts/goals-and-records.md

 Slug: goals-and-records
 Pin: true
 Modified: 2016-11-14 23:30
-Summary: Records for what I want to do and when I've done from 2015.
+Summary: Records for what I want to do and when I've done since 2015.

 ## Reading